 Preserving procedure:

-When we are satisfied with the taste we shall wash them well and add the vinegar which we shall leave it for two days.
-We shall not strain them but shall place them in clean jars and add olive oil to cover them.
+If following the first method, after the waiting period, wash them well and drain.
+Add the vinegar which leave it for two days.
+Do not strain them but place them in clean jars distributing the vinegar and add olive oil on top until they are covered, in order to avoid oxidation.

 Thanks Sunita for passing by.